-Subaru made a name for itself by offering rugged, all-wheel drive cars, not tech-oriented ones.
+Subaru made a name for itself by offering rugged, all-wheel-drive cars, not tech-oriented ones.
 The base version of the Forester is markedly utilitarian.
-It comes with a 6.2-inch screen embedded in the center console, a bargain-basement four-speaker sound system, manually adjustable climate controls, and very few creature comforts.
-You’ll need to explore the upper echelons of the trim ladder if you require features like navigation, automatic headlights, a push-button ignition, and power-adjustable front seats.
+It comes with a 6.5-inch screen embedded in the center console, a bargain-basement four-speaker sound system, automatic climate control, and very few creature comforts.
+You’ll need to explore the upper echelons of the trim ladder if you require features like navigation displayed on a bigger touchscreen, a push-button ignition, a power-operated tailgate, and a heated steering wheel.

-The same applies to the Outback.
-Upmarket trim levels come with leather upholstery, one-touch folding rear seatbacks, heated front seats, an eight-inch touchscreen, key-less entry, and automatic headlights.
-Basic trim levels, especially the most affordable model, unabashedly embrace the function-over-form approach to building a car, though the standard touchscreen is slightly bigger than the Forester’s.
-In other words: you get what you pay for.
-It works, too; not everyone wants a two-page list of creature comforts.
+The same applies to the Outback, which is new for the 2020 model year.
+Upmarket trim levels come with leather upholstery, one-touch folding rear seatbacks, heated front seats, a massive 11.6-inch touchscreen (pictured above), keyless entry, and automatic headlights.
+Basic trim levels, especially the most affordable model, unabashedly embrace the function-over-form approach to building a car, though they’re not lacking anything, either.

 Performance and fuel economy

-Subaru doesn’t currently offer an electrified option on the Outback and the Forester.
-The brand will embark on an electrification offensive in the coming years.
-Plug-in hybrid models — and, possibly, electric cars — will retain Subaru’s all-wheel drive system.
+Subaru doesn’t currently offer an electrified version of the Outback and the Forester.
+The brand launched an electrification offensive in 2018 when it released the Crosstrek Hybrid, so it’s reasonable to assume other models could receive an evolution of the gasoline-electric powertrain.
+Plug-in hybrid models — and, ultimately, electric cars — will retain Subaru’s all-wheel-drive system.

-The Forester stretches 181.5 inches long, 70.7 inches wide, and 68.2 inches tall with roof rails.
-The Outback measures in at 189.9 inches from bumper to bumper, 72.4 inches wide, and 66.1 inches tall.
+The Forester stretches 182.1 inches long, 71.5 inches wide, and 68.1 inches tall with roof rails.
+The Outback measures in at 191.3 inches from bumper to bumper, 73 inches wide, and 66.1 inches tall.
 Both have 8.7 inches of ground clearance, which adds peace of mind when soldiering down dirt roads or powering through snowy trails.
-The Forester offers up to 34.4 cubic feet of trunk space with five passengers on board and 74.7 with the rear seats folded flat.
-In spite of its longer footprint, the Outback checks in at 35.5 and 73.3 cubes, respectively.
+The Forester offers up to 35.4 cubic feet of trunk space with five passengers on board, and 76.1 feet with the rear seats folded flat.
+Note that adding a moonroof lowers those figures to 33 and 70.9, respectively.
+Select the Outback and you’ll have 32.5 cubes to fill with five passengers on board, or 75.7 with the rear seats folded flat.

 Subaru puts a big focus on safety.
 Every Forester regardless of trim level comes standard with dual front and side airbags for the front passengers, curtain airbags for both rows, and a knee airbag for the driver.
 That’s in addition to electronic driving aids like traction control and electronic stability control.
-Subaru’s EyeSight suite of technology (which includes features such as adaptive cruise control and lane departure warning) comes standard on the 2.5i Touring and 2.0XT trims.
+Subaru’s EyeSight suite of technology (which includes features such as adaptive cruise control, pre-collision braking, and lane departure warning) comes standard regardless of trim level.

-When the time comes to sign the dotted line, the Forester will sting less than the Outback.
-It starts at $22,795 before buyers begin adding options.
-Subaru breaks down the lineup into six trim levels called 2.5i, 2.5i Premium, 2.5i Limited, 2.5i Touring, 2.0XT Premium, and 2.0XT Touring, respectively.
-Opt for the range-topping model and you’ll need to sign a check for $36,090.
+When the time comes to sign the dotted line, the 2020 Forester will sting a little bit less than the 2020 Outback.
+It starts at $24,495 before buyers begin adding options.
+Subaru breaks down the lineup into five trim levels called base, Premium, Sport, Limited, and Touring, respectively.
+Opt for the range-topping model and you’ll need to sign a check for $34,595.

 The Subaru Forester fights in the same segment as the Ford Escape, the Honda CR-V, and the Toyota RAV4.
-The Outback, on the other hand, competes in a small segment that includes the Buick Regal TourX and the Volvo V60 Cross Country.
-The smaller Volkswagen Golf AllTrack is another option, as is the more expensive BMW 3 Series Sports Wagon.
+The Outback, on the other hand, competes in a small segment that includes the Buick Regal TourX (which is retiring after the 2020 model year) and the Volvo V60 Cross Country.